 |

-The sustainability challenge is keyword 1.
-We've added urban resilience to this too, as specified by the assignment question. and a more general term in sustainable development.
-We've also used a couple of examples of sustainability challenges: things like affordable housing and water sensitive design.
+For the sustainability challenge we've added urban resilience, as specified by the assignment question, and a more general term in sustainable development.
+We've also used a couple of examples of sustainability challenges: things like affordable housing and water-sensitive design.

-Location is keyword 2.
-Now, we won't use the word location in our search, instead we'll write the word city, or specify a particular city, for example Sydney.
+We won't use the word Location in our search, instead we'll write the word city, or specify a particular city, for example, Sydney.

-Case study is keyword 3.
-There weren't many related terms for this that we were aware of, but if you can think of one, great.
+There weren't many related terms for case study that we were aware of, but if you can think of one, great.

-Remember, you don’t need to find something from all three columns in every search.
-You might be able to find things that profile a sustainability intervention in a city that aren't called case studies but can still inform a case study in your work.
+Remember: you don’t need search using all three columns in every time.
+For example, you might be able to find things that profile a sustainability intervention in a city that aren't called case studies but can still inform a case study in your work.

 Often it's best to start with a simple search.
 For our topic that would probably be just urban resilience or urban resilience Sydney